 Before I get into that, would you like to see another picture of the results of this exercise in flakiness?
 How about this one …

 Now, carrying on, let’s dispel the mystery surrounding flaky pastry.
 There are two key tips to ensuring flakiness:

 Keeping Things Cold

 For me, this means using cold fat, a cold egg, and cold water.
-Then working quickly to bring the dough together and getting it into the fridge to chill before you roll it out.
+Then work quickly to bring the dough together and get it into the fridge to chill before you roll it out.